BitPoet/InlineCompleteTinyMCE/README.md

 # ToDo
 - Make the autocomplete trigger sequence configurable in module and/or field settings
 - Allow multiple autocompleters in InlineCompleteTinyMCEActionPages
-- Remove old baggage in the code that was taken over from ProcessCKInlineComplete
 - Finish the documentation
-- Do more testing.

 # License